sonisanskar/DiPD/README.md

 The tweets have following attributes- created_at,retweet_count,followers_count,location , username, statuses_count, label

-The dataset can be retrieved from the links given below.
+The dataset can be retrieved from the [Drive link](https://drive.google.com/drive/folders/1hFvG6Gzr3bcUxblKb3wpOfO1acBwMyDk?usp=sharing) given.
 Kindly cite us if you use this dataset.

-Github link | Drive link

 You can cite using-